 \section{Conclusion}

-In this paper, we focus on the problem of estimating individual treatment effect in observational studies.
+In this paper, we focus on the problem of estimating treatment effect in observational studies.
 We argue that previous methods mainly focus on confounder balancing, while ignoring the importance of confounder identification.
-Although some promising algorithms have been proposed for confounder separation/disentanglement, they cannot guarantee the decomposition of instrumental factors and confounding factors.
-Hence, we propose a Decomposed Representation learning algorithm for CounterFactual Regression (DeR-CFR) with explicit decomposition regularizers for confounder identification and balancing, and simultaneously estimate the ITE via counterfactual inference.
-Empirical results demonstrate the advantages of DeR-CFR algorithm compared with state-of-the-art methods.
+Although some promising algorithms have been proposed for confounder separation/disentanglement, they cannot guarantee the decomposition of instrumental factor and confounding factor.
+Hence, we propose a Decomposed representations learning algorithm for CounterFactual Regression (DeR-CFR) with explicit decomposition constraints for confounder identification and balancing, and simultaneously estimate the treatment effect via counterfactual inference.
+Empirical results demonstrate the advantages of the DeR-CFR algorithm compared with state-of-the-art methods.